The ideal week for Larks, Owls, and Third Birds

 Eighty percent of the population are Morning Larks (15%) and Third Birds (65%) who experience similar energy fluctuations during the day.
 Their peak hours are in the morning, they hit their trough in the afternoon, and they rebound later in the day.
 The difference between the two groups is the timing of these fluctuations since Morning Larks wake earlier and hit their peak around 5:00-9:00am.
 Third Birds usually peak between 8:00-11:00am.

-The other twenty percent of people are Owls, who experience an inverse in energy patterns, timed later in the day.
+The other twenty percent of people are Night Owls, who experience an inverse in energy patterns, timed later in the day.
 They tend to have moderately high energy late morning, slump late afternoon, then peak 4:00-9:00pm or even later.

 When we can, we want to match our deep work with our peak hours.
 In reality, it may not always be practical.
 An Owl who works a 9-5, a Lark who spends the early hours getting kids ready for the day, or a Third Bird whose mornings are consumed by team meetings, can’t always devote their power hours to deep work.